Direct Credit Investing

 Seeking to deliver attractive, risk-adjusted returns across primary fund commitments and transactions within real estate

-- Remarkable deal flow: HL screened $369B of deal flow in 2025, surpassing the previous record set in 2024 by 35%.
+- Solid deal flow: We screened $369B of deal flow in 2025, surpassing the previous record set in 2024 by 35%.
 Over the past five years, the volume of deals we have reviewed has been ~2x what actually closed in the market, on average.

 - Record volume: With record deal flow came record volume.
-Per Evercore, total secondary market volume surpassed the $200B mark for the first time, coming in at approximately $226B.
-This was a 41% increase from the record set last year.
-Volume accelerated in the second half of the year, growing 22% over 1H 2025.
+Per Jefferies, total secondary market volume surpassed the $200B mark for the first time, coming in at approximately $240B.
+This was a 48% increase from the record set last year.
+Volume accelerated in the second half of the year, growing 33% over 1H 2025.

 - Capital overhang: Growth in secondary market volume continues to outpace available buyside capital.
 At the end of 2025, the ratio of secondary dry powder to total market volume sits at 1.0x.
 This means that if there were no additional secondary dollars raised, dry powder would run out in a year.
 This is considerably lower than the broader buyout market where the capital overhang ratio is typically closer to 3.0x.
-This is a compelling dynamic for secondary buyers who can be very selective.
+This dynamic has allowed some secondary buyers to be more selective in the opportunities they pursue.

 Venture Capital & Growth Equity Investing